Class Node

 Extends the JarX extraction tool to provide a resolve method that replaces prefixes pljava/foo/ in path names stored in the archive with the result of pg_config --foo.

 As this represents a second extra .class file that has to be added to the installer jar anyway, it will also contain some methods intended to be useful for tasks related to installation and testing.
-The idea is not to go overboard, but supply a few methods largely modeled on the most basic ones of PostgreSQL's PostgresNode.pm, with the idea that they can be invoked from jshell if its classpath includes the installer jar (and one of the PostgreSQL JDBC drivers).
+The idea is not to go overboard, but supply a few methods largely modeled on the most basic ones of PostgreSQL's PostgreSQL::Test::Cluster Perl module (formerly named PostgresNode, from which the name of this class was taken).
+The methods can be invoked from jshell if its classpath includes the installer jar (and one of the PostgreSQL JDBC drivers).

 An introduction with examples is available.